 - Hoja informativa para el paciente ((Spanish patient fact sheet)

 - Template Medication Storage Fact Sheet, - Proposed recommendations for safe and appropriate storage of opioid medications within a patient’s residence that may also be provided to patients when a prescription is issued.

 - Available Drug Disposal Options, - Provides an overview of local and statewide appropriate and safe disposal options for opioids.
 Also provides space for a hospital to include information on disposal options within each facility, if available.

 - Hospital Commitment Letter, - Asking all hospitals to complete to demonstrate their commitment to each of the six provider and eight operational recommendations.

-The first guidelines developed by the task force impacts opioid prescribing practices within hospital Emergency Departments (ED).
-The ED Opioid Management Guidelines establish a baseline ED operational practice that will: standardize opioid prescribing practices, provide guidance on screening patients seeking opioid prescriptions, offer information on appropriate pain management and treatment, and help identify resources for patients needing substance use treatment.
+These guidelines establish a baseline emergency department (ED) operational practice that will: standardize opioid prescribing practices, provide guidance on screening patients seeking opioid prescriptions, offer information on appropriate pain management and treatment, and help identify resources for patients needing substance use treatment.
 The overall goal is to better enable ED providers to take an active role in limiting inappropriate access to opioid pain medications.
 The materials include the following:

 - MHA Guidelines for Emergency Department Opioid Management

 - Emergency Department Opioid Management Patient Information Sheet